catapam/investnest/README.md

 * **Chart.js**: For data visualizations in the performance dashboard.
 * **Heroku**: For application deployment.
 * **Git**: For version control.
+* **google-webfonts-helper**: For downloadable fonts that can be hosted locally avoiding layout shifts caused by slow response from Google fonts

 # Deployment